For Moving and Relocation Stipend Payments made after January 1, 2019

 - The distance between the employee’s new work location and the former residence must be 50 miles greater than the distance between the employee’s old location and the former residence;

 - The employee must be hired into a full-time salaried position fort at least one year (twelve consecutive months) ; and

 - The relocation must be at the university’s request, not for the convenience of the employee;

 All moving and relocation stipend payments will be made to the employee through the payroll system within 60 days of the employee’s first day of employment.
 Therefore, employees must be added to the payroll system before the moving and relocation stipend can be processed.

 The moving and relocation stipend will be reported as taxable income and included on the employee's W-2 statement.
 Income tax will also be withheld on all payments.
 The tax amount withheld will be approximately 35.4 percent of the total taxable income.
 This is based on the following rates:

 - 5.75 percent for State Income Taxes

 - 6.20 percent for Social Security

 C. Pay-Back Provision

-For any other additional questions please refer to Policy Document (pdf).
+For any other additional questions please refer to Moving and Relocation Policy (pdf).